RavageCS/CS-GO-give_taser/README.md

 # [CSGO] give_taser
-Gives an admin or any user a taser when they type !taser or /taser in chat, or sm_taser in console.
+Gives an admin or any user a taser and equips the taser when they type !taser or /taser in chat, or sm_taser in console.
+If player already has a taser, using sm_taser will equip it.
 This is useful if you dont want to spawn with a taser, since taser is in the same slot as knife and csgo always takes the taser out first.
 Command can be public, any admin, or a specific admin flag required.
 Works best when bound to a key ex:  **bind v sm_taser**

 ---